jxnblk/nano-component/README.md

 While nano components will render in Node.js environments, the styles are only created in client-side environments.
 This means that nano components can be used for universal rendering, but will not receive styles until rendered with client-side JavaScript.
+Generally this is an acceptable tradeoff for SEO purposes.

 ### Keyframes & Animations